PAE304 Master Thesis Seminar

 Teaching exam periods:

 Spring parallel and June block.
-The lecures will be given in the Spring parallel with submission of thesis prosal in end of May/beginning of June.
+The lecures will be given in the Spring parallel with submission of thesis prosal in end of May.

 Course frequency: Annually